joobaloo/CMEEcoursework/README.md

 ## **Contents**
 ### Week 1
-The week 1 directory includes the coursework material related to:
+The week 1 directory includes the coursework material related to the following notebooks:

 1. UNIX and LINUX
 2. Shell scripting
 3. Version control with Git
 4. Scientific documents with LATEX

+### Week 2
+The week 2 directory includes the coursework material related to the Biological Computing in Python I notebook

+## Week 3
+The week 3 directory includes the coursework material related to the Biological Computing in R and the Data Management and Visualisation notebooks

 ## **Author**
 Jooyoung Ser zs519@ic.ac.uk